Myrkheimr/bloc_annotation/README.md

 # bloc_annotation

 **bloc_annotation** is a complementary package designed to streamline BLoC code generation for Dart and Flutter applications.
-By leveraging annotations and code generation, these packages accelerate BLoC implementation, reduce boilerplate code writing and aims to improve overall developer experience while working with BLoC.
+By leveraging code generation, this package accelerates development time & reduces boilerplate code writing and aims to improve overall developer experience while working with BLoC state management.

 ---